w3f/polkadot-wiki/docs/general/polkadot-v1.md

 - Nominated Proof of Staking (NPoS) where the stake per validator is maximized and evenly distributed across validators.
-- The [1KV program](../learn/archive/thousand-validators.md) aims to incentivize new operators to become network participants and further increase physical (how many validator nodes per service provider) and social decentralization (how many validator nodes per operator).
+- The [Decentralized Nodes Program](https://nodes.web3.foundation/) aims to incentivize new operators to become network participants and further increase physical (how many validator nodes per service provider) and social decentralization (how many validator nodes per operator).
 Those can be explored with the [Polkawatch App](https://polkadot.polkawatch.app/).